nehaljwani/malmo-pip-pkg/README.md

 ## MacOS

-  - Make sure you don't have conda in PATH or any conda environment activated.
+  - Make sure you don't have conda in `PATH` or any conda environment activated.
-    The following should throw and error:
+    The following should throw an error:
     ```sh
     $ type -a conda
     ```